 Immunotherapy is a medical treatment that induces, enhances, or suppresses an immune response.
 The goal of immunotherapy in cancer treatment is to stimulate the patient’s immune system to reject and destroy tumor cells.
 Options for immunotherapy in veterinary oncology are currently very limited, but there is ongoing research that is very promising.

 This type of treatment is focused on improving quality of life and not on curing cancer.
-Palliative and supportive care might include rehabilitation, pain management, nutritional support, and acupuncture, all of which are available at IndyVet.
+Palliative and supportive care might include pain management and nutritional support which are available at IndyVet.